 Check out this tab to help you out with learning this song.

-This classic jam, composed by John Fogerty for CCR’s 1971 record Pendulum, this protest song reached number 8 on charts in the US and number one in Canada.
-The largest single of their penultimate album, CCR would split up the next year after the release of Mardis Gras.
+This classic jam, composed by John Fogerty for CCR’s 1971 record Pendulum, was a protest song that reached number 8 in the charts in the US, and number one in Canada.
+It was the biggest hit single of their penultimate album, but despite this success, CCR would split up the following year.

 The song itself is quite easy to play, driven mostly by the chords of an acoustic guitar.
-This makes it great for beginners who are learning chords and trying to find ways to apply them in songs.
+This makes it great for beginners who are learning chords and trying to navigate their way around different strumming patterns

 Despacito By Luis Fonsi Ft.
 Justin Bieber